rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 ### Type safe experiments

 This is my favorite approach to programming.
-In the presence of a nice type system, coding can become solving jig-saw puzzles.
+In the presence of a nice type system, coding can become solving jig-saw puzzles (writing code by using building blocks that can fit only in a correct way).
 A similar process can work even in TypeScript[^jigsaw].
 This approach could include an interactive, type checker assisted deductive process (asking the compiler a series of type questions, something akin to type hole driven development[^idris]) or just making a guess and trying to see if the pieces fit.
 The second approach is a form of experimentation.